thegialeo/bayesflow/README.md

 6. [Bayesian experimental design](examples/Bayesian_Experimental_Design.ipynb)
 7. [Simple model comparison example](examples/One_Sample_TTest.ipynb)

 More tutorials are always welcome!
-Please consider making a pull request if you have a cool Bayesflow example that you want to contribute.
+Please consider making a pull request if you have a cool application that you want to contribute.

 ## Install